 National Carers Week provides you with a chance to show your appreciation and learn about carers and caring in Australia.

 National Carers Week 2018 will be celebrated throughout Australia from 14 – 20 October.

 You don’t need to be a carer to be part of National Carers Week, see how you can get involved today.

 National Carers Week is an initiative of Carers Australia, with primary activities funded by the Australian Government Department of Social Services (DSS).
 Carers Australia organises and coordinates National Carers Week with the assistance and participation of the state and territory Carers Associations.

-Offering thanks to Australia’s carers is the key activity for National Carers Week 2016.
+Offering thanks to Australia’s carers is a key activity for National Carers Week 2017.
 It only takes a minute, so make sure you visit the ‘Why We Care’ page of this website!